mdrobisch/CalliopeGamePad/README.md

 ![CalliopeGamePad](CalliopeGamePad.png)

-The CalliopeGamePad adds a gamepad to the Calliope Mini (https://calliope.cc/).
+The CalliopeGamePad adds a gamepad to the Calliope Mini V3 (https://calliope.cc/).
 This project is a open source hardware project made with KiCAD 9 (https://www.kicad.org/).
 It is intended to be 100% compatible with the CallioGamer of M. Klein @ https://www.hackster.io/MKlein/calliogamer-f57906 .
 Thanks goes to M. Klein for his wonderful project and his software @ https://github.com/MKleinSB/pxt-calliogamer.

+ATTENTION: Due to the connector the Calliope Game Pad Works **only** with Calliope Mini V3.

 Here are some differeneces compared to the CallioGamer: